NitheshSinghSanjay/Structuring-Microservices-Projects/README.md

      - test: runs all unit tests inside of the project's test directory.

 ### Example projects to folllow for proper structuring
 Below are some examples of python microservices projects you can follow to get a better understanding of the project structuring.
+You can also go through the code to understand how different core functions/components are segregated for better readability.

 - https://github.com/umermansoor/microservices
 - https://github.com/IBM/flask-microservice